-Previous speakers have included Barbara Corcoran, of ABC’s Shark Tank, and Colin Cowie, of Colin Cowie Lifestyle.
+Past keynote speakers include Barbara Corcoran, real estate mogul and Shark investor, Gary Vaynerchuk, CEO of VaynerMedia, and Jason Feifer, Editor-in-Chief of Entrepreneur magazine.
 The conference draws planners, top executives, and professionals from the marketing, public relations, and human resources fields.

 There are parties to open and close the event, and a VIP networking lounge in between.

-No matter the address, Smart Meetings say all attendees will source a year’s worth of meetings in just a single day, uncovering “tips, trends and strategic tactics from industry power players and inspiring keynote speakers.”
+No matter the address, Smart Meetings says all attendees will source a year’s worth of meetings in just a single day, uncovering "tips, trends, and strategic tactics from industry power players and inspiring keynote speakers."